 Hang Up Your Laundry to Dry Instead of Using the Dryer

 Is it a nice sunny day outside?
-Instead of throwing your laundry in the dryer, why not buy a clothesline and hang it up outside instead?
+Instead of throwing your laundry in the dryer, save on energy by hanging them on a clothesline?
 Better yet, if you’d rather not hang your clothes up in your backyard, you can always hang up your clothes indoors.

 Get the Right Amount of Insulation Installed

 Instead of complaining that your home is drafty inside, why not do something about it?
 Hire a company to install better insulation and watch your home energy bill plummet.